 Mill Mountain takes theatre education outside our walls through dynamic partnerships with organizations such as the West End Center for Youth, YMCA After School, Roanoke City Public Schools, Roanoke area libraries, Roanoke Parks & Recreation, Star City Reads, and many more.
 These short and long term residencies place Mill Mountain Conservatory faculty in educational or cultural settings to facilitate artistic education in accordance with the needs of the partnering organization.

-If you are interested in planning a partnership with Mill Mountain Education, contact Jay Briggs, Director of Education and Community Engagement.
+If you are interested in planning a partnership with Mill Mountain Education, contact Travis Kendrick, Director of Education.

 Free-to-the-public and pay-what-you-can offerings through the Mill Mountain Young Audiences Series are a cornerstone of our community engagement efforts.
 These performances offer an opportunity for students and adults, regardless of socioeconomic status, to experience theatre firsthand in both traditional and non-traditional performance spaces.
 We also offer discounted rush tickets for patrons under 30 a half hour before each of our Mainstage performances.